Netatalk/netatalk/doc/manual/Authentication.md

 - "Randnum exchange"/"2-Way Randnum exchange" uses only 56-bit DES for encryption, so it should also be avoided.
-  An additional disadvantage is that passwords must be stored in cleartext on the server, and these UAMs do not integrate with PAM or classic */etc/shadow*.
+  An additional disadvantage is that passwords must be stored as raw hex on the server.
-  You must administer passwords separately using the **afppasswd** utility.

     However, this is the strongest form of authentication available for Macintosh System Software 7.1 or earlier.

 - "DHCAST128" ("DHX") or "DHX2" is the best choice for most users, combining stronger encryption with PAM integration.

+- "SRP" is the strongest UAM, but it requires a separate file to store per-user salts and verifiers.
+  If you don't mind the extra maintenance overhead of this file, SRP is the best choice for security-conscious users.

 - The Kerberos V ("Client Krb v2")
   UAM enables true single sign-on scenarios using Kerberos tickets.